Montgomery St. Peter Montgomery St. Peter

 Reservations.
 Make reservations at restaurants at least 24 hours in advance.

 Tipping.
-Like many places in Europe, tipping more that 10% is not required.
+Like many places in Europe, tipping more than 10% is not required.

 Tourist Traps.
 Avoid tourist traps near Dam Square and Central.
 Explore the inner canal rings and branch out further into the outer neighborhoods.